 Disentangling two lives can be quite a task.
-Most married couples spend years or even decades accumulating joint property that then goes through division during divorce.
+Married couples can spend years or decades accumulating joint property that then must be divided during a divorce.
 The idea of dealing with property division might even be enough to make you delay the decision to end your marriage.
-However, property division does not have to be as daunting as it seems.
+However, the property division process does not have to be as daunting as it seems.

-New Hampshire is an equitable division state.
+New Hampshire is an equitable distribution state.
 This means that divorcing couples do not have to divide their marriage assets equally.
 Instead, you will focus on dividing things fairly.

 Identify separate property